scality/Zenko/docs/docsource/reference/apis/cloudserver/access_control/CORS/index.rst

 Bucket CORS Specification
 -------------------------

-Zenko implements the `AWS S3 Bucket CORS APIs <http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html>`__.
+XDM   implements the `AWS S3 Bucket CORS APIs <http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html>`__.

 Preflight CORS Requests
 ~~~~~~~~~~~~~~~~~~~~~~~

-A preflight request with the HTTP OPTIONS method can be made against Zenko to
+A preflight request with the HTTP OPTIONS method can be made against XDM   to
 determine whether CORS requests are permitted on a bucket before sending
 the actual request.
 (For detailed information on the preflight request
 and response, see the `OPTIONS